START TYPING AND PRESS ENTER TO SEARCH

 Posted by Thane Moore on May 19, 2025

 Explosive demand for network services has led to increased adoption of overhead cable management systems.
-Whether suspended from the ceiling, wall mounted, or supported by racks and cabinets, overhead cable management systems are flexible and scalable.
-Data center operators can move, reconfigure, or expand them as needed to meet changing requirements.
+Whether suspended from the ceiling, wall-mounted, or supported by racks and cabinets, overhead cable management systems are flexible and scalable.
+They can easily be moved, reconfigured, or expanded as needed to meet changing requirements and evolving connectivity needs.

 The components of an overhead cable management system must support the weight of the cables.
-They should take into account the minimum bend radius of the cables to prevent signal loss due to bending stress.
+They should consider the minimum bend radius of the cables to prevent signal loss due to bending stress, and, for most applications, they should be certified as an equipment grounding conductor to prevent electrical hazards and equipment damage.

 Overhead Cable Management System Components

-These systems come with their own unique vernacular.
-We’ll define the language used to describe overhead cable management products such as cable pathway, cable runway, cable ladder, and cable tray below.
+These systems come with their own unique vernacular, and a lot of terms are used interchangeably from company to company.
+We’ll anchor on the two most common styles of cable management systems and define the language used to describe these solutions, such as cable pathway, cable runway, cable ladder, and cable tray, below.

 Cable Pathways

-Cable pathway is the overarching term used to describe all types of cable runs.
-To put it simply, cable pathway encompasses all the solutions used to get cables from point A to point B in a facility.
+Cable pathway is the overarching term used to describe all types of overhead cable management systems.
+To put it simply, the cable pathway encompasses all the solutions used to get cables from point A to point B in a facility.

 Cable Runways

-Cable ladders (also known as “ladder trays”) are the most common type of cable runway.
+Ladder rack (also known as “ladder trays” or “cable ladders”) are one of the most common types of cable runway.
 As the name suggests, they’re constructed of two side rails connected by rungs, creating an open structure for cable support and management.
 Cables can enter and exit anywhere along the length of the span, and some cable ladders have perforated rungs for fastening cleats or ties.

 Cable Trays

 Cable trays are the lightweight cousins of cable runways.
-They serve the same purpose as cable runways and ladders but aren’t designed to hold as much weight.
+They serve the same purpose as cable ladders but offer situational advantages by application (more on that below).
 These can be open or enclosed or open systems with different levels of perforation along the pathway.
 One of the most common systems is wire mesh cable tray.
 This system is easily configurable in the field, lightweight, and maximizes airflow for the cables running through it.

 Cable Tray vs. Cable Runway